ppazos/cabolabs-mirth/mirth/3.5.2/A02_code_templates/README.md

 **A02_code_templates.xml**

-Channel that uses Code Templates with funtions that can be used in Filters and Transformers.
+Channel that uses Code Templates with functions that can be used in Filters and Transformers.

 The steps to use Code Templates are: